Chapter 18 Introduction to machine learning

 Next, let’s demonstrate how to use \(k\)-NN in R using yin-yang data.

 For a quick overview, let’s first plot the data.
-As the color c is coded as a number (0/1), I turn it into a factor for better plotting.
-It is also required later for \(k\)-NN.
+As the color c is coded as a number (0/1), I turn it into a factor for better plotting. c also has to bee a factor later when modeling with \(k\)-NN.

 yinyang <- read_delim(